Picovoice/pico-cookbook/recipes/food-ordering/python/README.md

 * `${CONTEXT_PATH}` is the path to the Rhino Speech-to-Intent context file (`.rhn`).

 #### Instructions

 - Try asking for a "big mac with no tomatoes"
-- See `../res/context.yml` for accepted commands
+- See `../res/context.yml` for more accepted commands

 ### 7. View All Options